Sunday River Ski & Snowboard Club

 Section 1: Annual Meetings

-The annual meeting of the Corporation shall be held during the month of November of each year.
+The Annual Meeting of the Corporation shall be held during the month of November of each year.
 The time and place shall be fixed by the Board of Directors and notice thereof mailed and/or sent by electronic means including e-mail and/or facsimile to each member at least ten (10) days before said meeting.

 Section 2: Additional Meetings